cgallinger/cgallinger.github.io/_posts/2021-09-29-divination-explanation.md

 Next time we dive back into research land again: an overview of how to process Diviner data to get all of the wonderful products that people have been able to derive from it, as well as a few dives into the specific ways I’ve been working with it to contribute to the overall science team productivity.

-till then,
+Till then,

--xoxo gossip grad
+-xoxo gossip grad ☾⋆⁺₊⋆